Special Attacks

 Throwing Items to Allies

 Sometimes you might want to throw an item to a character instead of at them, and have them catch it.
-To do so, you must first make a ranged attack against AC 5 to throw the item close enough to be caught.
-This is considered an improvised thrown weapon, and thus suffers a -4 penalty if you do not have the Throw Anything feat, or some other feature to negate it.
+To do so, you must first make a Ranged Attack against AC 5 to throw the item close enough to be caught.
+This is considered an improvised thrown weapon with a range increment of 10 feet, and thus suffers a -4 penalty if you do not have the Throw Anything feat, or some other feature to negate it.
 If the attack succeeds, the target must roll a Dexterity check and add it to the result of the ranged attack roll.
 If the combined total is 20 or higher, the target has caught the item.
 If the attempt fails (whether in the throw or catch), roll 1d8.
 This determines were the item lands, with 1 being straight back at the thrower and 2 through 8 counting clockwise around the target creature.
-The distance from the target is equal to 5 feet (plus 5 feet for each 2 points missed by if the attack roll failed, to a maximum of 2 range increments). an item that falls to the ground may be subject to damage or become Broken, depending on the circumstances of the landing.
-Throwing an item to an ally is considered an attack, either requiring a Standard Action or taking the place of an attack in a Full Attack.
+If the attack roll hit an AC 5 or better, the item lands 5 feet away from the target.
+If it failed, it lands an additional 5 feet away for each 2 points the attack failed by, up to 20 feet away. an item that falls to the ground may be subject to damage or become Broken, depending on the circumstances of the landing.
+Throwing an item to an ally is typically considered an attack, either requiring a Standard Action or taking the place of an attack in a Full Attack.
 If the item is not already in hand, an additional action is required to retrieve it.
+An item may be thrown as a Move Action, but suffers a -10 penalty to the attack roll due to the hasty nature of the throw.
 Catching an item thrown to you takes an Immediate Action, and requires you to have a hand free with which to catch it.
 These rules assume a small, easily thrown and caught item.
 Larger, bulkier, or more delicate items may carry additional penalties or restrictions to successfully throw or catch.

 Two-Weapon Fighting